Skyline199/Console-Finances/README.md

 # Console-Finances
 Accounting
-Aim is to create a financial statement to show number of months and profit increase and decrease month on month
+Aim is to create a financial statement to show number of months and profit increase and decrease month on month.

+This will be achieved by using javascript mathmatics.